 The Business Model of Vulnerability

 In 2023, Mindstrong Health shut down.
-The company had raised $160 million in venture funding to build sophisticated digital phenotyping technology capable of detecting mental health patterns through smartphone interactions.
+The company had raised $160 million to build sophisticated digital phenotyping technology.
 The science was promising.
 Clinical validation existed.
 Yet it failed.

-The question worth asking is why.
+Ask why.
 Did genuine mental health care not scale profitably at venture capital expectations?
-Or did the business model prioritise growth metrics over patient outcomes in ways that ultimately proved unsustainable?
+Or did the business model prioritise growth metrics over patient outcomes?

-Mindstrong’s failure reveals a fundamental tension in digital mental health.
-Wellness apps exist within commercial structures that demand growth, engagement, and recurring revenue.
-Mental health data is uniquely valuable, not just for advertising but for actuarial risk assessment and employment screening.
-In the US, life insurance companies can legally request access to wellness data.
-Some employers offer “voluntary” wellness programmes where participation affects health insurance premiums.
+Mindstrong’s failure reveals fundamental tension.
+Wellness apps exist within commercial structures demanding growth, engagement, recurring revenue.
+Mental health data is uniquely valuable—not just for advertising but for actuarial risk assessment and employment screening.
+In the US, life insurance companies can legally request wellness data.
+Some employers offer “voluntary” wellness programmes where participation affects insurance premiums.

 UK users benefit from stronger data protection, but global platforms create vulnerabilities.
-Terms of service grant companies broad permissions to share “aggregated” or “anonymised” data with third-party partners.
-In practice, supposedly anonymous data is often re-identifiable through cross-referencing.
-What you thought was private becomes a commodity.
+Terms of service grant broad permissions to share “aggregated” or “anonymised” data.
+In practice, supposedly anonymous data is often re-identifiable.
+What you thought was private becomes commodity.

-The fundamental question remains unanswered: can a profit-driven system genuinely care for human wellbeing, or will care always be secondary to extraction?
+The fundamental question remains: can a profit-driven system genuinely care for human wellbeing, or will care always be secondary to extraction?

 A Familiar Pattern

-This isn’t new.
 In 1966, Joseph Weizenbaum’s secretary at MIT asked him to leave the room.
-She wanted privacy.
-Not for a personal conversation with a colleague, but to continue her session with ELIZA, a computer programme Weizenbaum had built to demonstrate the superficiality of machine communication.
+She wanted privacy—not for a personal conversation, but to continue her session with ELIZA, a computer programme Weizenbaum built to demonstrate the superficiality of machine communication.

 ELIZA worked through simple pattern matching, mimicking Rogerian psychotherapy by reflecting statements back as questions.
 Feed it “I’m feeling anxious” and it would respond “Why do you feel anxious?”
-The technique was brutally simple.
-Yet Weizenbaum’s colleagues developed emotional attachments to it.
+Brutally simple.
+Yet Weizenbaum’s colleagues developed emotional attachments.
 They confided in code.
-Some insisted ELIZA “understood” them in meaningful ways.
+Some insisted ELIZA “understood” them.

-Sixty years later, we’re still falling for the same trick, only now the illusions are more convincing and the stakes immeasurably higher.
-Modern wellness apps offer the appearance of care without relationship.
+Sixty years later, we’re still falling for the same trick.
+The illusions are more convincing.
+The stakes immeasurably higher.
+Modern wellness apps offer appearance of care without relationship.
 They detect your distress without connecting to you as a person.
-Like ELIZA, they simulate empathy through pattern recognition whilst lacking any genuine comprehension of what you’re experiencing.
+Like ELIZA, they simulate empathy through pattern recognition whilst lacking genuine comprehension.

 The Nuance Matters

 This is not a call to burn your Fitbit.
-The technology itself is neutral.
+Technology itself is neutral.
 Some people genuinely benefit from quantified self-tracking.
-Data about sleep patterns, activity levels, and stress markers can help identify triggers, track medication effectiveness, or prepare for therapy sessions.
-For isolated elderly people, teenagers in crisis, or individuals in areas with limited mental health services, digital tools can provide meaningful support.
+Data about sleep, activity, and stress can help identify triggers, track medication effectiveness, prepare for therapy.
+For isolated elderly, teenagers in crisis, or individuals in areas with limited mental health services, digital tools provide meaningful support.

-The critique is not of the technology but of the infrastructure surrounding it.
+The critique is not of technology but of infrastructure surrounding it.
 Lack of informed consent.
 Exploitative business models.
-Regulatory gaps that allow companies to imply medical benefits whilst avoiding clinical validation.
-The substitution of genuine care pathways with algorithmic detection that leads nowhere.
+Regulatory gaps allowing companies to imply medical benefits whilst avoiding clinical validation.
+Substitution of genuine care pathways with algorithmic detection leading nowhere.

 User agency matters.
 Some people prefer algorithmic assistance.
-They find data about their patterns empowering rather than invasive.
-That’s a legitimate choice, not false consciousness.
-The problem is that most users don’t understand enough about what they’ve agreed to for that choice to be truly informed.
+They find data empowering rather than invasive.
+That’s legitimate choice.
+The problem is most users don’t understand what they’ve agreed to for that choice to be truly informed.

 Early intervention saves lives.
-The theory is sound.
+Theory is sound.
 But the gap between “can detect depression-associated patterns” and “saves lives through timely intervention” is larger than marketing suggests.
 Evidence for beneficial outcomes at scale remains surprisingly thin.
-Most success stories come from self-reported user testimonials rather than clinical verification.
-The promise is compelling.
-The proof is pending.
+Most success stories come from self-reported testimonials rather than clinical verification.
+Promise is compelling.
+Proof is pending.

 What You’re Actually Choosing

 Return to the woman staring at her notification.
-She has three choices.
+Three choices.
 Dismiss it and pretend her phone doesn’t know.
-Book the mental health session and feel grateful for early intervention.
+Book the session and feel grateful for early intervention.
 Delete the app and wonder what else it knows.

-The piece doesn’t tell her which to choose.
-Each option carries its own risks and benefits.
-What she deserves is the information to make that choice consciously rather than unknowingly.
+This piece doesn’t tell her which to choose.
+Each carries risks and benefits.
+What she deserves is information to make that choice consciously rather than unknowingly.

 Real care requires relationship and consent, not just detection.
-The question isn’t whether AI can recognise when we’re struggling.
-The technology already does that.
-The question is whether we’ll still have a say in how that recognition is used, and whether it leads to genuine help or simply another form of control.
+The question isn’t whether AI can recognise when we’re struggling—it already does.
+The question is whether we’ll still have a say in how that recognition is used, and whether it leads to help or control.

 You can find more articles by Talia Wainwright here.